RevisionTen/cms/README.md

 ## Indexing pages in solr

 Configure your solr collection and port with `cms.solr_collection` and `cms.solr_port`.
-Use `bin/console cms:solr:index` to index your pages.
+Use `bin/console cms:solr:index` to manually index your pages.
+Pages are automatically updated when they are published or unpublished.
 If you want to add more data to solr implement the `SolrSerializerInterface` and reference the class in the `solr_serializer` option under the corresponding page template configuration.

 ## Adding and using permissions